Stats Of Amazon Prime Day 2021 E-commerce Sales

 Walmart, Target, Costco, Best Buy, Macy's, and others offered deals of their own to capitalize on the surge in online traffic driven by Prime Day.

-50.8% of the top 250 North American retailers offered the event of a widespread sale on their e-commerce sites, according to Digital Commerce 360’s analysis.
+50.8% of the top 250 North American retailers offered a widespread sales event on their e-commerce sites, according to Digital Commerce 360’s analysis.

 40.7% of the retailers that had sales were retail chains, higher than any other merchant type.
-In order to cope with the pressure to offer fast shipping, many offered store pickup options.
+To cope with the pressure to offer fast shipping, many offered store pickup options.

 Among the top 100, which includes large retailers like Walmart Inc. and Target Corp., 57% offered a widespread sale and 35.7% explicitly promoted a competing Prime Day sale by either using similar language such as “Prime,” “two-day sale” or “no membership required”—a direct take at Amazon requiring a Prime membership to participate in Prime Day deals.